 Anyways, just wanted to offer this little discovery to your audience.

-44. Ernie Stein Says:
+44. Ernie Stein said

 I just read your artical about the Kimber Pro Carry II, I just bought a used one in Stainless that per s/n was manufactured this year.
 Would you recomend to just change the extractor and the slide release with Wilson parts, just be preclude any issues with these parts?
 I also use only Kimber mags. so I think that will be on the safe side.